Individual Ready Reserve: History of War on Terror activations

 As of March 2009, the US Army had recalled 26,954 ready reservists since September 11, 2001.
 Of those, 10,592 requested exemptions of which 6,352 were granted.

 On 16 October 2014, President Obama ordered the activation of the IRR in support of Operation United Assistance.

 History of activations and authorized since COVID-19 Pandemic

-On 27 March 2020, President Trump authorized the Secretary of Defense & the Secretary of Homeland Security to order up to 1,000,000 IRR members to active duty.
+On 27 March 2020, President Donald Trump authorized the secretary of defense & the secretary of homeland security to order up to 1,000,000 IRR members to active duty.

-On 13 July 2023, President Biden authorized the Secretary of Defense & the Secretary of Homeland Security to order up to 450 IRR members to active duty in order to support Operation Atlantic Resolve.
+On 13 July 2023, President Joe Biden authorized the secretary of defense & the secretary of homeland security to order up to 450 IRR members to active duty in order to support Operation Atlantic Resolve.

 Delay, Deferment & Exemption (DD&E)

 Delay, Deferment and Exemption (DD&E) are the methods by which a service member may be relieved of immediate activation.